-Our website is not about Share trading, but about encouraging people to make long term investment in good shares of Companies in India which will appreciate in value more than the value of Bank deposits or investments in Properties or in Gold.
-Investment in shares are for long term benefits and will serve as a very good source of income when you retire.
-We have several pages explaining the ins and outs of Indian Share Market and how to find the best Indian Companies to invest in.
+The benefits of long-term investment in shares in India is that long-term investment in good Company shares will always grow in value.
+The growth in value of the shares of good Companies in India will be more than the value of Bank fixed deposits or investments in Properties or Gold.
+Your investments should target stocks with long term growth prospects to make money in the Indian share market.
+A kitty of good Indian Company shares will serve as an excellent source of income when you retire.
+We have several pages explaining the ins and outs of Indian Share Market and how to find the best Indian Companies to be invested in.

 Biggest stock market crashes in India

 In the graph above ‘BSE Sensex 1991 to 2011 explaining its ups and downs’, you can see all the major crashes that happened in the BSE SENSEX over a period of 20 years from the year 1991 to 2011.
 The crashes never stopped the upward journey of the Indian Share Market.
 In hindsight, these are small dips in the constant rise of the Indian share market values over the years, but at the time the dip happened, it was a major crash of the Indian Stock market which hit the headlines in all news channels and newspapers in India.

 The first of the biggest stock market crashes in India happened in 1992, when the Big Bull of those days, Mr Harshad Mehta, unleashed the greatest scam of all in the BSE SENSEX’s short history till then.
 In the year 1992, the SENSEX more than doubled from around 2,000 in January 1992 to a high of 4,462 and crashed to a low of 2,529 in August 1992.
 It was a traumatic experience at that time for those who had invested in the stock market, this author included.
 But as can be seen from the graph above and the table below, the SENSEX recovered this blow and continued to rise over the years.